BonnierNews/exp-rediscache/README.md

 }));
 ```

-To namespace your cache keys (in case you run multiple apps against the same Redis), you can specify the `prefix` option.
+To namespace your cache keys (in case you run multiple apps against the same Redis), you can specify the `keyPrefix` option.

 ```javascript
 const cache = new AsyncCache(new RedisCache({